This Thanksgiving napkin transfer tutorial is the sweetest way to add a special touch of vintage to your table setting this season.

-When I was in France I noticed that the napkins (or serviettes) that they used were ginormous.
+When I was in France I noticed that the vintage style napkins (or serviettes) that they used were ginormous.
 Like the size of a tea towel.
 At first I thought this was odd.
 I’m not that messy, how rude.
 But then I thought well, actually, I can be messy at times so maybe this is a great idea.

 I’m Canadian so we already had our Thanksgiving last month but I really wanted to share this project with you as it’s still fall and I love seeing how everyone decorates their tables around this time of year.